Interstellar-Relay-Community/aode-relay/README.md

 ##### `RESTRICTED_MODE`
 This setting enables an 'allowlist' setup where only servers that have been explicitly enabled through the `relay -a` command can join the relay.
 This is `false` by default.
 If `RESTRICTED_MODE` is not enabled, then manually allowing domains with `relay -a` has no effect.
 ##### `VALIDATE_SIGNATURES`
 This setting enforces checking HTTP signatures on incoming activities.
-It defaults to `false` but should be set to `true` in production scenarios
+It defaults to `true`
 ##### `HTTPS`
 Whether the current server is running on an HTTPS port or not.
 This is used for generating URLs to the current running relay.
-By default it is set to `false`, but should be `true` in production scenarios.
+By default it is set to `true`
 ##### `PUBLISH_BLOCKS`
 Whether or not to publish a list of blocked domains in the `nodeinfo` metadata for the server.
 It defaults to `false`.
 ##### `SLED_PATH`
 Where to store the on-disk database of connected servers.
 This defaults to `./sled/db-0.34`.
 ##### `RUST_LOG`
 The log level to print.
 Available levels are `ERROR`, `WARN`, `INFO`, `DEBUG`, and `TRACE`.
-You can also specify module paths to enable some logs but not others, such as `RUST_LOG=warn,tracing_actix_web=info,relay=info`
+You can also specify module paths to enable some logs but not others, such as `RUST_LOG=warn,tracing_actix_web=info,relay=info`.
+This defaults to `warn`
 ##### `SOURCE_REPO`
 The URL to the source code for the relay.
 This defaults to `https://git.asonix.dog/asonix/relay`, but should be changed if you're running a fork hosted elsewhere.
 ##### `API_TOKEN`